Updated 3 weeks ago

 How much electricity you use has the biggest impact on how many solar panels you need.
 If you use a lot of electricity, you’ll need a lot of solar panels!

-The more powerful a solar panel is, the fewer you will need to run your home.
-The following table outlines how many solar panels you would need to cover an average household’s electricity usage, depending on the size of the panel:
+Higher-wattage solar panels can produce more energy than lower-wattage solar panels.
+So, if you opt for a high-wattage panel, you can install fewer!
+The following table outlines how many solar panels you would need to cover an average household’s electricity usage, depending on the wattage of the panel:

 Panel wattage